iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 ## 1. Create Kubernetes cluster

 Create a local Kubernetes cluster or use a managed Kubernetes service from your cloud provider.
-Ensure that the cluster has sufficient resources, for example, 6 cpus and 12GB of memory.
+Ensure that the cluster has sufficient resources, for example, 6 CPUs and 12GB of memory.

 === "Minikube"